 I took what I learned and created a chart to make meal planning a breeze.
 (Note: The following chart does not contain all the foods that fall into the protein/ carbohydrate category.
 Also, I am no expert!
 Please check out Tosca's book for more information.)
 To use this chart, simply choose a protein and then a complex carb. to enjoy with it from either the second or third column!
 Happy meal planning!

-Previous post: Clean eating beverages.
+6 Meals Explained Previous post: Clean eating beverages.

 Next post: Clean eating desserts.